-Niigata is a beautiful "city of water" whose northwest faces the Sea of Japan.
-As Japan's largest agricultural city, Niigata City is covered by rice fields, yet, this port town is a sophisticated transportation hub, easily accessible by air, sea, and land.
+Niigata is a beautiful city whose northwest faces the Sea of Japan.
+As Japan's largest agricultural city, Niigata is covered largely by rice fields.
+Yet, this port town is a sophisticated transportation hub, easily accessible by air, sea and rail.

-- Drinking top-quality sake to your heart's content at Sake no Jin Sake Fair
+- Drinking top-quality sake to your heart's content at the Niigata Sake Fair

 - Viewing cherry blossoms in Hakusan Park

 - Learning about the marine life of the Sea of Japan at Marinepia Nihonkai Aquarium

 How to Get There

 North of Tokyo, Niigata is easily accessible by bullet train.